ulule/dekiteru/README.md

 # Dekiteru

-Dekiteru is a tool that check if a service is ready to use.
+Dekiteru is a tool that checks if a service is ready to use.

 ## Examples